Credentialing for therapists

 From setup to effective-date confirmation

-GetPaneled fits the middle path: done-for-you administrative support for therapists who want direct payer participation under their own practice details.
+GetPaneled fits the direct-contract path: done-for-you administrative support for therapists who want their own payer relationships without giving the payer relationship to a platform.
 It is not a client-supply platform, a revenue-share platform, a billing company, or a guarantee that a payer will open a closed network.

-If your goal is direct payer ownership for your own practice, a credentialing service is usually the relevant comparison, not a platform-only workaround.
+If the goal is direct payer ownership for your own practice, compare GetPaneled with DIY credentialing and independent credentialing consultants, not only with platform access.

 Pricing and package clarity